JakubRichardson/EUFS-Electronics/VCU-IO/VCU-IO.md

 # Analog Inputs

 There are 2 analog inputs on the VCU-IO PCB.
 These are currently soldered with a resistor divider consisting of 10kΩ and 18kΩ resistors.
-This translates the input:
-$
-V_{out} = V_{in} \frac{18}{10 + 18}
+This translates the input $V_{out} = V_{in} \frac{18}{10 + 18}$.
-$

 For a 5V input this results in a 3.21V output voltage that can be read by the ADC on the MCU.
 The MCU is 3.3V and therefore cannot read any voltages higher than this.
 A 3.3V TVS diode is included on the MCU pin to protect it from ESD.
 To measure higher voltage levels the ratio of the resistive divider network must be changed.

 **Note:** Applying voltages higher than 3.3V to the MCU inputs will damage it.